Boxing Fitness | The Complete Guide

 Phase 4: Cool-down and stretch

-In total the four phases, which are explained in more detail below, span the duration of 1 hour 30 minutes.
-However, depending on how much time you have available this can be contracted.
+In total, the four phases, which are explained in more detail below, span the duration of one hour and 30 minutes.
+However, depending on how much time you have available, this can be contracted.

 Phase 2: Technical work: it is best (in my opinion) to practice technique whilst you are still fresh.
-For 10 to 20 minutes the boxer will drill movements over and over ad nauseum.
+For 10 to 20 minutes the boxer will drill movements over and over.
 Techniques are best practiced under the scrutinising and critical glare of a coach.
 If you don’t have such a luxury then you’ll have to settle for a mirror.

 Phase 3: Boxing training (bags/pads/sparring/boxing circuit): this is the part of the session where the pugilist gets to work on their boxing fitness.
 But Phase 3 is not solely about fitness.
 It also affords the boxer the opportunity to let their fists fly in a controlled setting.
-And those skills that have been diligently and tirelessly drilled can be unleashed on the imaginary opponent of a punch bag or pair of pads.
-This phase of the session may last for between 30 minutes and 1 hour – depending on the fitness and experience of the boxers.
+And those skills that have been diligently and tirelessly drilled can be unleashed on a punching bag or pair of pads.
+This phase of the session may last for between 30 minutes and one hour – depending on the fitness and experience of the boxers.

 Phase 4: Cool-down and stretch: after whipping up a lather of sweat it’s time to deescalate the heart rate and bring down the core temperature.
-Often this achieved with 5 to 10 minutes of shadow boxing.
-Throughout this time duration the boxer may progress through a whole-body stretch.
+Often this is achieved with 5 to 10 minutes of shadowboxing.
+Throughout this time duration, the boxer may progress through a whole-body stretch.

-Phase 4: 5-minute Calisthenics AMRAP – for 5 continuous minutes you are to work through the following exercises perform ten repetitions on each before moving on:
+After setting a 5-minute countdown on your training timer, you are to work through the following exercises performing ten repetitions on each before moving on:

 1) Press-ups